General and Animal Biology (BIO 4040-4042) or equivalent is strongly recommended.

 With the fully integrated anatomy and physiology curriculum, the laboratory component

-facilitate comprehension of the lecture material, but much of the anatomy is now presented
+of the lecture material, but much of the anatomy is now presented only within the

 Class lectures based upon the distributed outlines.
 This material may,